chef/chef-web-docs/chef_master/source/resource_ruby_block.rst

 Actions
 =====================================================

-This resource has the following actions:
+The ruby_block resource has the following actions:

 ``:create``
    The same as ``:run``.